frappe/frappe_io_2014/frappe_io/templates/statics/developers/guide.md

 1. `generators` are where templates for models are maintained, where each model instance has a separte web route, for example a **Blog Post** where each post has its unique web url.
 In Frappe, the templating engine used is Jinja2
 1. `pages` is where single route templates are maintained.
 For example for a "/blog" type of page.

-Now Setup this application for using and development

-	$ cd apps/library_managment/
-	$ python setup.py develop

 ### 2.2 Make Site

-The next step is to make a site where we can run this application.
-So make a new site, go back to the `bench/sites` folder.

-Let us create a new site and call it `library` and name its corresponding database also as `library`
+Let us create a new site and call it `library`.

-You can install a new site, by the command `frappe --install [sitename] [dbname]`
+You can install a new site, by the command `bench new-site library`

 This will create a new database and site folder and install `frappe` (which is also an application!) in the new site.
 The `frappe` application has two built-in modules **Core** and **Website**.
 The Core module contains the basic models for the application.
 Frappe is a batteries included framework and comes with a lot of built-in models.
 These models are called **DocTypes**.
 More on that later.

-	bench $ cd sites
-	$ frappe --install library library
+	$ bench new-site library
 	MySQL root password:
 	Created user library
 	Created database library